karasulh/MusicPlayer/README.md

 - I use threads somewhere and condition variables for multithread to prevent the much usage of CPU when not playing.

-- I benefited the logic when starting this mp3 player from the book of Antoni Boucher by Packt Publishing.
+- I benefited the logic when starting this mp3 player from the "book of Antoni Boucher by Packt Publishing".

 ---